OP-TEE/optee_os/documentation/secure_storage_rpmb.md

 - During OP-TEE initialization, a 128-bit AES Secure Storage Key (SSK) is derived from a Hardware Unique Key (HUK).
 It is kept in secure memory and never written to disk.
+A Trusted Application Storage Key is derived from the SSK and the TA UUID.
-- For each file, a 128-bit encrypted File Encryption Key (FEK) is randomly generated when the file is created and stored in the FAT entry for the file.
+- For each file, a 128-bit encrypted File Encryption Key (FEK) is randomly generated when the file is created, encrypted with the TSK and stored in the FAT entry for the file.
-Before use, this key is decrypted using the SSK.
 - Each 256-byte block of data is then encrypted in CBC mode.
 The initialization vector is obtained by the ESSIV algorithm, that is, by encrypting the block number with a hash of the FEK.
 This allows direct access to any block in the file, as follows:
 ```
-    FEK = AES-Decrypt(encrypted FEK);
+    FEK = AES-Decrypt(TSK, encrypted FEK);
     k = SHA256(FEK);
     IV = AES-Encrypt(128 bits of k, block index padded to 16 bytes)
 	Encrypted block = AES-CBC-Encrypt(FEK, IV, block data);